 What to expect during your appointment

-Your 60–90 minute visit includes a detailed history review, advanced sound and speech testing, and a one-on-one consultation with your audiologist.
-You’ll leave with a full explanation of your results and practical next steps to improve or protect your hearing.
+Your 60 to 90 minute visit includes a detailed history review, advanced sound and speech testing, and a one-on-one consultation with your audiologist.
+You'll leave with a full explanation of your results and practical next steps to improve or protect your hearing.

 Case history review